Y0GAAAA/gmailnator-server/README.md

 <b>Fields :</b>

 `port` The port on which the http server will listen, default is 80 <br>
-`address_expiration` The duration in seconds between the address queue renewals, default is 86400 (1 day)
+`address_expiration` The duration in seconds between the address queue renewals, default is 82800 (23 hours)

 ### Endpoints :

 <b>Note :</b> The local address/host is managed by Rocket and changes depending on whether the build is a release or a debug build, check the Rocket banner that is printed at program startup.
 <br><br><b>Note 2 :</b> The "real" gmailnator server is a huge bottleneck, it is slow.
-A `/get_messages` call can take up to a few seconds to get a response, drink some tea and relax 🍵
+A `/get_messages` call can take up to a few seconds, drink some tea and relax 🍵
 <br><br><b>GET</b> `/new_address`                         Responds with a new gmailnator address in a raw string format.
 <br>                                                        Example response :
 ```wildtmp+zqeia@gmail.com```